xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 }
 ~~~

-name: name of the poll
+name: name of the poll you just joined

 ### userDisconnect
 Issued to the speaker when a previously connected user has disconnected